 owners in Texas.
 This means that, whether someone owns a restaurant, shopping

-mall, apartment complex, night club, or residential home, they have a
+mall, apartment complex, nightclub, or residential home, they have a responsibility

-responsibility to keep their visitors safe from foreseeable harm.
-If they
+to keep their visitors safe from foreseeable harm.
+If they fail in this

 Premises liability cases commonly involve: